Braxxian/The-Auld-Pub/README.md

 ### External user goals

-* Find a good pub with live music
+* Find a good pub with live music & food
 * Be informed of musical events & dates
 * Plan a night out

 ### Site owner goals

 * Attract customers to our pub
-* Provide information about events, food and drink
+* Provide information about events
+* Establish a 'ONELegend' Brand of superior quality burgers

 ### User Stories